It’s Banned Books Week, and while it’s sad that we need a Banned Books Week, I’m so glad we have it.

 9. Banned books are well written.

-Books by such acclaimed and award-winning authors as John Green, Toni Morrison and Sherman Alexie are on the top ten lists of challenged books.
+All the books I mentioned above are well written.
+In fact, OUT OF DARKNESS was a Printz Honor Book and SPEAK was a National Book Award Finalist.
+Books by such acclaimed and award-winning authors as Jason Reynolds, John Green and Toni Morrison are also on the top ten lists of challenged books.
 The beauty of their words should be enjoyed by everyone.
 (I will add that FIFTY SHADES OF GREY was challenged for being “poorly written” in 2015, among other things, but I haven’t read the book so can’t comment there…)

 8. Banned books help us understand other cultures.

 I didn’t grow up in Iran in the Islamic Revolution, but Marjane Satrapi did, and through her wonderful graphic novel memoir PERSEPOLIS, I can see a glimpse of what it was like.
 The book was in the top ten list of challenged books in 2014 for “gambling, offensive language, political viewpoint … politically, racially, and socially offensive … graphic depictions.”
-It’s also about Marjane Satrapi’s real life during the time and culture, and while it might be difficult to read, it can help us understand.
+It’s also about Marjane Satrapi’s real life, and while it might be difficult to read, it can help us understand.

 7. Banned books inspire us with true stories.

 Anyone who saw the news between 1991 and 2009 would’ve heard about Jaycee Dugard, the 11-year-old girl who was kidnapped when she was walking home from school and kept hidden behind the house of sexual offenders for years until she was finally–and thankfully–rescued.
-The story was big news, with details in magazines, newspapers, TV, etc. In 2011, Jaycee Dugard’s memoir A STOLEN LIFE was published, and while people who followed the story already knew most of what was in it, reading the words from her is more heart-breaking and inspiring than any TV interview.
+The story was big news, with articles in magazines, newspapers, TV, etc. In 2011, Jaycee Dugard’s memoir A STOLEN LIFE was published, and while people who followed the story already knew most of what was in it, reading the words from her is more heart-breaking and inspiring than any TV interview.
 A STOLEN LIFE was on the top ten most challenged books list in 2014.
 The reasons for the challenge were that the book included “drugs/alcohol/smoking” and “offensive language”, and was “sexually explicit” and “unsuited for the age group”.
-But the truth is that, as much as people want to wish that things like this don’t happen in this world, this is a TRUE story that happened to an 11-YEAR-OLD GIRL, and Jaycee Dugard isn’t the only victim of acts like these.
+But the truth is that, as much as people want to wish that things like this don’t happen, the book tells a TRUE story that happened to an 11-YEAR-OLD GIRL.
+And Jaycee Dugard isn’t the only victim of acts like these.
 The strength in her words can inspire and help others, as well as build empathy and hopefully change in our whole society.

 6. Banned books help us learn about people who are different from us.

-I’m not transgender, but through Alex Gino‘s GEORGE, I can get to know their challenges, wants, needs, etc. GEORGE was in the top ten list for 2016 and was challenged “because it includes a transgender child.”
+I’m not transgender, but through Alex Gino‘s MELISSA (previously published as GEORGE), I can get to know their challenges, wants, needs, etc. MELISSA was in the top ten list from 2016 to 2020 and was challenged “because it includes a transgender child.”
 But that’s the point of the book.
 Sure, not every kid in the world is transgender, but some are.
-They should be able to read stories about children like themselves, and those of who aren’t, should reading their stories too so we can break down any walls that divide us.
+They should be able to read stories about children like themselves, and those of who aren’t transgender should read their stories too.
+Reading about people who are different from us builds understanding and breaks down walls that divide us.
 (Spoiler alert: we’re not really that different afterall.)

 5. Banned books reflect humanity.

-The majority of challenges involve situations with marginalized characters, especially “LGBT characters”.
-In 2016, the top 5 most challenged books had this complaint: the Caldecott and Printz Honor book THIS ONE SUMMER by Mariko Tamaki and illustrated by Jillian Tamaki, DRAMA by Raina Telgemeier, GEORGE by Alex Gino, I AM JAZZ by Jessica Herthal and Jazz Jennings and illustrated by Shelagh McNicholas, and TWO BOYS KISSING by David Levithan.
-The people who challenged these books might not be LGBT, but they’re not the only one who read.
-I have lots of LGBT friends who love books, and if non-LGBT people have books that reflect their lives, why shouldn’t LGBT people too?
-Not to mention the fact that reading these books about marginalized people also fall into my Nos.
-10, 9, 8, 7, 6, 5, and 4, so…
+The majority of challenges involve marginalized people, especially “LGBTQ+ characters”.
+In 2021, 5 of the top 10 most challenged books had this complaint, including the top 3 titles: GENDER QUEER by Maia Kobabe, LAWN BOY by Johnathan Evison, and ALL BOYS AREN’T BLUE by George M. Johnson.
+The people who challenged these books might not be LGBTQ+, but they’re not the only ones who read.
+I have lots of LGBTQ+ friends who love books, and if non-LGBTQ+ people have books that reflect their lives, why shouldn’t LGBTQ+ people too?
+Not to mention the fact that reading these books about marginalized people also fall into my reasons 10, 9, 8, 7, 6, 5, and 3, so…

-2. No one other than me should decide what I can or can’t read.
+2. No one other than you should decide what you can or can’t read.

 The wonderful thing about a democratic society is I get to vote for whomever I want, eat at whichever restaurant I want, watch whatever movie I want, buy whichever type of cookies I want… Imagine if you went into your local grocery store and someone had removed all the chocolate, or said you could only eat broccoli from now on?
+That’s essentially what’s happening with book banning.
+Books are being taken off shelves because of complaints by one or a handful of people.
+But if those people don’t like the books, they can choose to not read them.
+And they can keep them from their children.
+They should NOT have the books removed from everyone.
 Big collections at libraries and bookstores are like democracy at its best, and who doesn’t want democracy?

 1. Banned books should never have been censored in the first place.